© Crown copyright 2018

 Chapter 8 (income not otherwise chargeable), Part 5 of ITTOIA 2005 charges Income Tax on miscellaneous income from providing assets and services, not otherwise chargeable.

 Part 7, Chapter 1, Rent-a-Room Relief, provides relief for income from the use of furnished accommodation in an individual’s only or main residence.
 This can include trading income, property income and miscellaneous income.
 The form of the relief depends on whether the rent a room receipts exceed the individual’s rent a room limit.
 If it does not, the income is not charged to tax unless the individual elects otherwise.
 If it does, the individual may elect for an alternative method of calculating the income by deducting the rent a room limit, instead of deducting the actual expenses.

 Part 9 of ITTOIA 2005 contains special rules that apply to persons (‘partners’) carrying on a trade in partnership referred to collectively as a ‘firm’ and how the individual partners are taxed on this income.

-Legislation in Finance Bill 2017 will introduce a new Part of ITTOIA 2005, to give relief for two new annual tax allowances for individuals of £1,000 each, a trading allowance and a property allowance.
+Legislation in Finance Bill 2017 will introduce a new Part of ITTOIA 2005, to give relief for 2 new annual tax allowances for individuals of £1,000 each, a trading allowance and a property allowance.